ljvmiranda921/ljvmiranda921.github.io/life/_posts/2025-10-28-grad-school-apps.md

 <p style="border:3px; border-style:solid; border-color:#a00000; padding: 1em;">
 📣 Finally, some news: I will be starting my **PhD in Computation, Cognition, and Language** at the **University of Cambridge** this Fall!
-I also got accepted to several universities here in the US and Canada, so this admissions cycle was truly a blessing.
+I also got accepted to universities in the US and Canada, so this admissions cycle was truly a blessing.
 </p>

 _All photos you'll see below were taken by a Gameboy Camera.
 I realized when writing this blog post that my camera captured all events in the past four years.
 For more photos, check out my [gallery](/gallery)._